ioBroker/ioBroker.socket-classes/README.md

 ### <a name="setbinarystate_w"></a>setBinaryState(id, base64, callback)
 Write one binary state.
 * id *(string)*: State ID like, 'javascript.0.binary'
 * base64 *(string)*: State value as base64 string.
-Binary states has no acknowledge flag.
+Binary states have no acknowledged flag.
 * callback *(function)*: `function (error)`

 ### <a name="subscribe_w"></a>subscribe(pattern, callback)
-Subscribe on state changes by pattern.
+Subscribe to state changes by pattern.
 The events will come as 'stateChange' events to the socket.
 * pattern *(string)*: pattern like 'system.adapter.*' or array of states like ['system.adapter.admin.0.memRss', 'system.adapter.admin.0.memHeapTotal']
 * callback *(function)*: `function (error)`

 ### <a name="subscribestates_w"></a>subscribeStates(pattern, callback)
-Subscribe on state changes by pattern.
+Subscribe to state changes by pattern.
 Same as `subscribe`.
 The events will come as 'stateChange' events to the socket.
 * pattern *(string)*: pattern like 'system.adapter.*' or array of states like ['system.adapter.admin.0.memRss', 'system.adapter.admin.0.memHeapTotal']
 * callback *(function)*: `function (error)`